Procedures Workshop

 • Reviewing the basics of ultrasound (probe/transducer, gain/depth, controls, and display)

-• Applying core applications of POCUS
+• Applying core applications of Ultrasound and POCUS

 • Looking for common complaints such as DVT, cholelithiasis, kidney stones, and more